inviqa/spryker-debug/doc/database_shell.md

 $ ./vendor/bin/debug:database:shell
 ```

-Note that the `pgcli` shell will need to be available.
+Note that the `psql` shell will need to be available.